 Windsurf Plugin is an up-and-coming player that offers a comprehensive suite of AI development tools.

 This includes code completion, code generation, and chat functionalities, all for free!
-It truly aims to be an accessible, full-featured alternative to some of the paid AI assistants out there.
+It truly aims to be an accessible, full-featured alternative to some of the paid AI assistants.

 Why try Codeium?